gazialankus/git-workshop-iue/README.md

 # git-workshop-iue

 I'm making a change in the beginning.
+Gazihan

 Please take a look at the slides that I used during this workshop. https://github.com/gazialankus/git-workshop-iue/blob/master/Git%20Workshop.pptx